getify/Functional-Light-JS/ch2.md

 foo( 0 );				// 0
 ```

 **Note:** We won't cover it here in any more detail, but the default value expression is lazy meaning it's not evaluated unless and until needed.
 Also, it can be any valid JS expression, even a function call.
-There's lots of cool tricks you can do with that capability.
+Many cool tricks are possible with this capability.
 For example, you could declare `x = required()` in your parameter list, and in the `required()` function simply `throw "This argument is required."` to make sure someone always calls your function with that argument/parameter specified.

 Another ES6 trick we can use with our parameters is called "destructuring".
 We'll only glance briefly at it because this topic is fantastically more complex than we have space to cover here.
 But again, refer to my "ES6 & Beyond" book for lots more info.